 Stroud’s started as a BBQ restaurant by Guy and Helen Stroud on the county line at 85th and Troost.
 The road house remained a BBQ restaurant until World War II.
 During the war, because beef was being rationed, Helen Stroud started serving pan-fried chicken.
 The original chicken dinner was only $.35!

 In 1977, two Kelly’s Westport Inn bartenders, Mike Donegan and Jim Hogan, purchased Stroud’s.
 After inheriting a couple of Helen’s cooks and recipes, they came up with the menu we still serve today.

 In 1983, Mike Donegan, his twin brother, Dennis, and Jim Hogan purchased Oak Ridge Manor in the northland.
 A third location in Wichita, Kansas, joined the Stroud’s family in 1992.
 The original Stroud’s location closed its doors in 2006, and re-opened in Fairway, Kansas, in 2008.
-The Fairway location joined forces with KC Hopps in 2013, and together, they opened the newest Stroud’s location in Overland Park, Kansas in 2014.
+The Fairway location joined forces with KC Hopps in 2013, and together they opened locations in Overland Park, KS, Independence, MO and Omaha, NE.